alvisespano/Polygen/src/README.md

 For instructions to install all of these components see [building](#building) below.

-Yuo can learn more about OCaml reading the [official site](https://ocaml.org/).
+Yuo can learn more about OCaml browsing the [official site](https://ocaml.org/).

 ### Portability